mmsaki/web-assembly/5-fizzbuzz/README.md

    ![instance utilities](../resources/__getString.png)

-1. you can now import the `__getString()` function with takes in a pointer in memory and returns the string
+1. you can now import the `__getString()` function which takes in a pointer in memory and returns the string

    ```js
    // index.html